shiroyasha/events/README.md

 The app consist of two parts:

+#### Worker

-- worker: Listens on "events" Rabbit exchange and saves incomming events into a database
+Listens on "events" Rabbit exchange and saves incomming events into a database

+#### Api

-- api: Web HTTP API that allows listing existing events
+Web HTTP API that allows listing existing events

 ## Setup